 NOTE: Host name variations.
 If clients connect to different variations of the host name, or if they connect to the host by its IP address, each of those variations needs its own Workspace ASM session with a matching name.

-For example, if this session is being configured to automatically log on to blue.mycompany.com, then the session name must be blue.mycompany.com, not blue or another variation.
+For example, if the session is being configured to automatically log on to blue.mycompany.com, then the session name must be blue.mycompany.com - not blue, or 123.456.78.90, or another variation.